TABLE OF CONTENTS

 The Value of Subscription

 Another positive monetary aspect of continuity subscription services or boxes is the consumer’s perception of getting the biggest bang for your buck.
 An advantage of these services is that more often than not, the consumer is getting a better deal than buying the products on their own.
 And for service providers, partnerships and sponsorships allow them to offer these prices while still turning a profit.
 In addition, having something delivered to one’s residence cuts the time needed to shop for those same products.
-Saving time and money is the recipe for a happy customer experience–especially a millennial.
+Saving time and money is the recipe for a happy customer experience–especially for a millennial.

 The concept of exciting consumers with deals or promotions is not a new, groundbreaking notion.
 In fact, there have been multiple studies that have researched the direct effect of promotions on consumer habits.
 Subscribers are after those same rewards.
 It’s not uncommon to see subscription services offering free boxes or friend referral codes to entice the circulation of their business.
 And frankly, the efforts have actually paid off.
 Once subscribers have a taste of the offerings a service provides, they’re more likely to continue the subscription.